eltoroit/LDS_Interview/interview.md

 **EL TORO:** Why?

-**READER:** Because I think you are going to tell me that it needs a lot of code
+**READER:** Because I think you are going to tell me that it needs much more code...

-**EL TORO:** Now I am intrigued, what could be the question...
+**EL TORO:** Now I am intrigued.
+What could be the question...

-**READER:** So far we have seen how to write with a single record but either providing the name of the field, or by doing an `<lightning:inputfield>`.
+**READER:** So far we have seen how to show/edit/create a single record by either providing the name of the field, or by doing an `<lightning:inputfield>`.
 I have a requirement from my users to create a form where I need to have special widget for a field.
 Can we do that?

 **EL TORO:** Sorry, but I think I am lost.
 What exactly were you trying to accomplish?

-**READER:** Let me explain, one of the fields in a form is a single numeric field to evaluate the rating of a lead.
+**READER:** Let me explain.
+I have one form with some fields to edit/create a lead, and one of those fields is a single numeric value to evaluate the rating of a lead.
 The possible values range from 1 for an awful lead to 5 for an awesome one.
 The page layout the users are using has a textbox where the users can enter a single digit, but they can enter a value less than 1 or greater than 5, there is a validation rule that prevents the data from being entered but the form data can still be submited (not saved) with any single digit number.
 Also, a crazy user thought the value "1" was for their best leads because those are the leads he wants to call first.
 I guess it kind of make sense... but I would prefer to have a picklist or a set of radio buttons but so far I have not seen this is possible.
 Can this be accompished?

+**EL TORO:** Have you thought about converting this field in the database from a number to a piclist?
+Because if I understand correctly that's what you would like to have, right?

+**READER:** Yes, I tried that, but they are also doing math (averages, max, min) with the value so it needs to be a number but not a textbox!

 **EL TORO:** Oh yes, this is a very common issue where you need toal control of the UI.
 This can definetly be done using the `<force:recordData />` component in Aura, which was actually the first components we had with LDS.
 Unlike all the components we have seen, this component does not provide any UI, so you have full control.